 If your inventory isn’t well-suited to EDI, it can take some work to get full value out of the EDI system.
 You may need to overhaul some of your inventory processes altogether.

 What Is Robotic Process Automation (RPA)?

-RPA is a way to increase the efficiency of your inventory management by replacing human operators for various digital systems.
+RPA is a way to increase the efficiency of your inventory management by replacing human operators with various digital systems.
 With an RPA system, the computer essentially uses itself by means of a virtual operator, called an RPA robot.

-RPA robots have a wide array of functionalities, and are able to completely replace human users for many applications.
+RPA robots have a wide array of functionalities and are able to completely replace human users for many applications.
 They can perform tasks such as moving and collecting data from various sources, as well as process data by performing calculations.